-The long hot days of summer might be a distant memory, but the snow reports suggest it’s going to be a great ski season.
+The long hot days of summer are a distant memory and our attention is turning to the ski season.
 That means it’s time to get your GoPro ready for some winter action, making sure you have the right mounts and settings selected before you hit the slopes.
 To help we’ve put together our top GoPro skiing tips.

 Skiing and snowboarding are also prime candidates for losing your GoPro.
 Each dive you make has the potential to knock your camera flying, so it’s a good idea to make sure that you double check all mounts and fixings prior to taking on the first black runs of the season.